CodeMaverickVikash/InstantNotes/README.md

 ## Quick start:
 - **Install MongoDB**: Visit the official MongoDB website (https://www.mongodb.com/try/download/community) to download the MongoDB Community Server.
-- **Start MongoDB server**: by running `mongod` command in terminal, it's a global means anywhere you can run. you can use cmd/shell to work with database but we have one more option MongoDB compass to work with database. it's GUI tool.
+- **Start MongoDB server**: by running `mongod` command in the terminal, it's a global means anywhere you can run. you can use cmd/shell to work with the database but we have one more option MongoDB compass to work with the database. it's a GUI tool.
 `mongod` is the primary daemon process for the MongoDB database system.
 It is responsible for handling database requests, managing data files, performing data transformations, and executing tasks related to database storage and retrieval.
 When you start mongod, you are essentially starting the MongoDB server.
 - **MongoDB Compass**: MongoDB Compass is the official graphical user interface (GUI) for MongoDB.
 It provides a visual way to interact with and manage MongoDB databases, making it easier for developers and administrators to explore and manipulate data.